Your rent

 A park owner can propose a general increase in site rent that uses the methods specified in the site agreement.

-A site agreement may allow for a site rent increase using multiple bases (CPI and market review), but only one basis may be used at a time.
+A site agreement may allow for a site rent increase using multiple bases, but only one basis may be used at a time.

 All general site rent increases for a particular basis must occur on the general increase day, which is a day nominated by the park owner for that basis.
 A general site rent increase for a site cannot occur more than once a year.